-The proposed bill would amend current statutes regarding legislative subpoenas and contempt proceedings.
-Under the new provisions, a witness may be held in contempt if they neglect to comply with a legislative subpoena after being given notice and an opportunity for a hearing to present evidence.
-The order of contempt would be issued by the chairperson of a committee, the Senate President, or the Speaker of the House, provided that the witness had knowledge of the subpoena, the ability to comply, and failed to do so.
-Additionally, the bill specifies that all testimony produced in legislative proceedings must be sworn testimony under penalty of perjury.
+The proposed bill would amend current statutes regarding legislative subpoenas and the handling of witnesses who fail to comply.
+Under the new provisions, a witness may be held in contempt if they neglect to obey a legislative subpoena after being given notice and an opportunity for a hearing to present evidence.
+The order of contempt would be issued by the chairperson of a committee or the president of the senate or speaker of the house, provided that the witness had knowledge of the subpoena, the ability to comply, and failed to do so.
+Additionally, all testimony produced in legislative proceedings would be required to be sworn testimony under penalty of perjury.

 Statutes affected: Introduced Version: 41-1153